Resident Teaching Artist Opportunity for TK-12 Education

 Degree from an accredited institution or education in progress

-Knowledge and experience in teaching the current California Arts Standards
+Knowledge of and experience teaching the current California Arts Standards

-Promoting a classroom environment celebrating diversity, equity, and inclusivity
+Commitment to promoting a classroom environment that celebrates diversity, equity, and inclusion